DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

-At second, remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
+At second, remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section if that wasn't done before.
 Then continue with configurations below.

 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.